Tiffachow/Picllery/README.md

 * styled profile pg, added map to profile, revised post profile route and success callback, added login/logout logic and route, fixed edit and delete profile routes, made header more responsive, edited db column constraints, fixed login route
 * changed home & profile styling, used angular file upload library with post upload to Amazon S3, wrote request to save pics to db, rewrote submit profile and edit profile requests and routes to accomodate library
 * fixed bugs with logout, fixed map markers and positioning
+* added likes functionality, update and delete picture requests and routes and angular logic, added view likes and pics functionality on homepg, cancel option on forms